JayminJ10/CS325_Group/README.md

-# Candle Quest
+# Wander Light

-Welcome to **Candle Quest** — a captivating 3D platformer where you play as a living candle navigating through a dark and mysterious world filled with puzzles and challenges.
+Welcome to **Wander Light** — a captivating 3D platformer where you play as a living candle navigating through a dark and mysterious world filled with puzzles and challenges.
 Manage your stamina wisely, for as your flame flickers, so does your ability to see and progress through the shadows.

 ---